2018 SL UG updates #1/2: Content Creation User Group

 A rally of (Animesh) raptors on Aditi

-The majority of the following notes are taken from the Content Creation User Group meeting, held on Thursday, November 30th, 2017 at 13:00 SLT.
+The following notes are primarily taken from the Content Creation User Group meeting, held on Thursday, January 4th, 2018 at 13:00 SLT.
 For the purposes of Animesh testing, the meetings have relocated to the Animesh4 region on Aditi, the beta grid – look for the seating area towards the middle of the region.
 The meeting is chaired by Vir Linden, and agenda notes, etc, are usually available on the Content Creation User Group wiki page.

 Medhue Simoni live streamed the meeting, and his video is embedded at the end of this article – thanks to Medhue, as always, for the recording.
-Time stamps in the body text will open the video in a separate tab for ease of reference to the relevant parts of the text.
-However as these notes present the meeting in terms of topics discussed, rather than a chronological breakdown of the meeting, so some time stamps may appear to be out of sequence.
+Where the video is referenced, time stamps to the specific point of the video are provided in the text – click on them to open the video in a separate browser tab at that point.

 Animesh (Animated Mesh)